 Here the insurer will cover the costs or loss of earnings (depending on the insurance tariff).
 Some insurers include electronics insurance in the Inhaltsversicherung (contents insurance).
 This covers the costs of damage to technical equipment.

-As a company founder, it is important that you have a clear head as you build your business.
+As a company founder, you must have a clear head as you build your business.
 A lack of insurance coverage can result in consequential costs that could jeopardise the very existence of your start-up.
 Make sure you have basic business insurance to protect your fledgling company.
 Business and professional indemnity insurance is cheaper than many people think.
 Insurance premiums depend on factors such as the amount of coverage, the deductible and the company’s individual key figures.
 Many insurers also offer discounts for new companies.

 It is important to identify and properly cover the risks that are specific to your business model.
 When looking for the right business insurance, your industry and business activity play a role.
 The risks to be insured are different for a management consultant than for an online shop.
 Many insurers offer tailor-made policies for specific industries.
 During a consultation, you can describe your company’s activities in detail so they can tailor your insurance policies to suit your company.